armory/docs/content/en/scale-agent/concepts/dynamic-accounts.md

 ## Failures and retry mechanism

-Failed accounts will have a status of FAILED in kubesvc_accounts, in addition to this the reason for the failure can be obtained from the error_message column as well as the number of failures in the failed_count.
+Failed accounts have a status of FAILED in kubesvc_accounts, in addition to this the reason for the failure can be obtained from the error_message column as well as the number of failures in the failed_count.

 The agent plugin has an automatic retry mechanism for FAILED accounts, the max retries are 3 by default.
 The frequency of retry and the max retries can be changed by `kubesvc.dynamicAccounts.retryFrequencySeconds` and `kubesvc.dynamicAccounts.maxRetries`
 If an account is manually patched to ACTIVE using the API the falied_count resets and the retries can start over.